EricSiq/Java/JavaLabExp7/READme.txt

 Coding Guidelines:
 The code follows standard Java naming conventions, includes comments for each block of logic, and clearly separates operations into different functions (each in its own file).

 To run the application, compile all the Java files together and run the CalculatorMain class.
-This approach makes your program scalable and easy to maintain.

-Feel free to adjust the file names, class names, or exception messages according to any additional coding guidelines you may follow in your organization or class.